 I mounted my laser on my machine, now where is the focus going to be?

-The laser comes pre-focused to a distance from the base of the black heatsink to the work surface.
+All non shrouded laser comes pre-focused to a distance from the base of the black or grey heatsink, to the work surface.

 3.8W Laser = 1.5″